 - Then select your Program length (viewing time)

-- Choose a Contributor with the view permissions you want to associate with the Program (see more below).
+- Choose a User with the view permissions you want to associate with the Program (see more below).

 - When you’ve completed the rest of the form, click Save at the top of the screen.